-- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care - 2.
+- Children Looked After and Children Previously Looked After Children who are currently in the care of a Local Authority or have previously been and are now formally adopted or subject to a child arrangement order or special guardianship order.
+Previously looked after children also includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
 Children of The Priory Learning Trust staff and whose home school is St Anne's Church Academy, employed on a permanent contract by the school for at least two years at the time of application, or where the member of St Anne's Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
 This does not include staff who work on the school campus for other employers - 3.
-Children living within the Catchment Area and have a sibling attending the school at time of admission - 4.
-Children living within the Catchment Area - 5.
-Children living outside the Catchment Area and have a sibling attending the school at time of admission - 6.
-Children living outside the Catchment Area.
+Children living within the First Geographical Area and have a sibling attending the school at time of admission - 4.
+Children living within the First Geographical Area - 5.
+Children living outside the First Geographical Area and have a sibling attending the school at time of admission - 6.
+Children living outside the First Geographical Area.

-In applying criteria 4 and 5, allocations will be equally split within the Catchment area between Area A and Area B. In the event of there being an odd number of places available that cannot be equally split, the ranking of applications will be made by drawing lots.
+In applying criteria 4 and 5, allocations will be equally split within the first geographical area between Area A and Area B. In the event of there being an odd number of places available that cannot be equally split, the ranking of applications will be made by drawing lots.